Acne & Scarring Treatment in New York City

 Acne is the term for the blocked pores, pimples, and deeper lumps that can appear on the face, neck, chest, back, shoulders and upper arms.
-Not only is acne unattractive, it can also cause permanent scarring and emotional distress.
+Not only is acne unattractive, it can also cause a permanent acne scar and emotional distress.
 Fortunately, patients can often improve mild acne by washing with warm water and a mild soap twice a day and/or using a topical over-the-counter acne medication.
 For severe cases, laser treatment is recommended.

 Acne is a common condition that causes blocked pores, pimples, cysts and other lesions on the skin.
 While it is most common in teenagers, acne can affect people of all ages, most often appearing on the face, neck, chest, back, shoulders and upper arms.